openedx/docs.openedx.org/source/developers/concepts/hooks_extension_framework.rst

 Standardization
 ---------------

-Both filters and events implementations implement an approach for adding additional features, such as communication between services or backend flow control.
-With these standards in place, it’s easy to identify when and how to use the framework as a solution, ensuring a consistent and predictable approach to extending the platform.
+Both filters and events implement approaches for adding additional features, such as communication between services or backend flow control.
+With these standards in place, it's easy to identify when and how to use the framework as a solution, ensuring a consistent and predictable approach to extending the platform.

 Reduce Fork Modifications
 -------------------------